If you are looking into graduate school and are considering a career in the U.S. Foreign Service, please consider the following fellowships.

 Internships Fellows participate in a domestic and international internship.
 During the first internship, fellows work on international issues in Washington, D.C., the summer before the first year of graduate school.
 Between their first and second years of graduate school, fellows will intern at an overseas USAID mission.

-Financial Support Fellows receive up to $48,000 annually, which goes toward tuition, room and board, mandatory fees, books, and a stipend during the academic year. $22,000 is issued for tuition and mandatory fees; $16,000 is allocated for an academic year, as a stipend, for housing, books, and other educational-related expenses.
+Financial Support Fellows receive up to $104,000 for a two year period or $52,000 annually, which goes toward tuition, room and board, mandatory fees, books, and a stipend during the academic year. $24,000 is issued for tuition and mandatory fees; $18,000 is allocated for an academic year, as a stipend, for housing, books, and other educational-related expenses.

 Fellows receive an additional stipend (up to $10,000) during their summer internships that help with living costs.
 Housing for domestic and overseas internships is provided.
-Transportation for overseas internships is also included.
+The internship overseas includes plane tickets.

 Orientation Fellows participate in an orientation at Howard University in May.
 This orientation takes place before the fellow’s first internship.
-According to the Payne website, the orientation is designed to “ to enhance their understanding of, and skills for, Foreign Service careers.
+The orientation enhances participants’ understanding of, and skills for, Foreign Service careers.

 For more information about the Payne fellowship, click here.